-Every so often, video game companies will team up with each other to release a crossover game, timed event, or DLC expansion that caters to fans of both franchises.
+Occasionally, game companies will collaborate to launch a crossover game, timed happening, or DLC extension that appeals to fans of both franchises.

 This can lead to some truly great spin-off games or at the very least, an interesting footnote in the franchise’s legacy and video game history.